Wild goalie Marc-Andre Fleury feels the love as he reaches rarified air

 Before that, he backstopped the Wild to their most impressive victory of the season at Boston (a 4-3 overtime thriller) and then completed the sweep in the rematch four days later.

-Since arriving as a trade deadline pickup in 2022, the 6-foot-2, 185-pound Quebec native is 39-24-6 in the Wild's net to rank 550-321-93 through 20 years in the league also with Pittsburgh, Vegas and Chicago — a tenure that includes three Stanley Cups with the Penguins (2009, 2016 and 2017) after they drafted Fleury first overall in 2003.
+Since arriving as a trade deadline pickup in 2022, the 6-2, 185-pound Quebec native is 39-24-6 in the Wild's net.
+His career tally is 550-321-93 through 20 years in the league, with previous stops in Pittsburgh, Vegas and Chicago — a tenure that includes three Stanley Cups with the Penguins (2009, 2016 and 2017) after they drafted Fleury first overall in 2003.
 Fleury also earned a Vezina Trophy in 2021 when he was crowned the NHL's top goalie.

 "When you have a goalie like that, you have a chance to win every single night," Pittsburgh captain Sidney Crosby told reporters last month.
 "He played 60-plus games for multiple years.
 It's not easy to do.
 He's been pretty consistent for his whole career."